 Welcome to the Tarwin River Fishing Guide.
-The Tarwin River is a nice fishing and kayaking destination 2 hours drive or 150 kilometres from Melbourne.
-Located within the South Gippsland next to the township of Inverloch.
-The river feeds Andersons Inlet and runs through the township or Tarwin.
+The Tarwin River is a lovely fishing and kayaking destination, 2 2-hour drive or 150 kilometres from Melbourne.
+Great location for those with kayaks and small boats, and some land based options aswell.
+Located within South Gippsland, next to the township of Inverloch.
+The river feeds Andersons Inlet and runs through the township of Tarwin.
 It offers scenic views and nice walking and cycling trails.
-The inlet is a flat muddy shallow system full of mangroves.
-There is plenty of fish in this estuary system providing a great all year round fishing location that offers a wide range of fish species to target.
-There are a couple of boat launching areas one located in Inverloch and the other at Maher’s landing.
+The inlet is a flat, muddy, shallow system complete with mangroves.
+There are plenty of fish in this estuary system, providing a great all-year-round fishing location that offers a wide range of fish species to target.
+There are a couple of boat launching areas, one located in Inverloch and the other at Maher’s landing.

 Things to do at Tarwin River

-The Tarwin River is a shallow estuary in South Gippsland Victoria next to the township of Inverloch.
+The Tarwin River is a shallow estuary in South Gippsland, Victoria, next to the township of Inverloch.
 There is ample parking at the beach entrance.
-This is a popular spot for fishing, hiking and cycling and local attractions include the Screw Creek Nature Trail and the Bass Coast Rail Trail.
-There are also nearby parks including the Coastal Reserve and Bunurong Marine Coastal Park.
-There are beautiful views and active wildlife including being home to a large volume of native birds.
+This is a popular spot for fishing, hiking and cycling, and local attractions include the Screw Creek Nature Trail and the Bass Coast Rail Trail.
+There are also nearby parks, including the Coastal Reserve and Bunurong Marine Coastal Park.
+There are beautiful views and active wildlife, including a large number of native birds.

 Fishing at Tarwin River

 The Tarwin River stretches for 82 kilometres and has different species to target depending on where you are fishing.
-The section of Andersons inlet near the river mouth is considered an estuary and here you can catch estuary perch, mullet and bream.
-Closer to the mouth entrance you can also catch trevally and salmon in good numbers, and od catches of flathead and pinky snapper.
-As you move further up the river it becomes freshwater and here you can target redfin, trout, carp and eels.
-Historically rainbow trout were stocked in the upper reaches but this hasn’t happened now for some time.
-In recent years 7 scattered fishing platforms have been built to provide great access for land base fishing and great kayak fishing access.
+The section of Anderson’s Inlet near the river mouth is considered an estuary, and here you can catch estuary perch, mullet and bream.
+Closer to the mouth entrance, you can also catch trevally and salmon in good numbers, and occasional catches of flathead and pinky snapper.
+As you move further up the river, it becomes freshwater, and here you can target redfin, trout, carp and eels.
+Historically, rainbow trout were stocked in the upper reaches, but this hasn’t happened for some time.
+In recent years, seven scattered fishing platforms have been built to provide excellent access for both land-based fishing and kayak fishing.

-In our experience, this is a great fishery primarily for estuary perch and we have caught some good size ones in there over the years.
-Catches can be inconsistent one day dead quiet and the next time plenty of action.
+In our experience, this is a great fishery primarily for estuary perch, and we have caught some good-sized ones in there over the years.
+Catches can be inconsistent, one day dead quiet, and the next time plenty of action.
 Good gear selection here would include a 1-3 or 2-4 kilo fishing rod coupled with a 1000, 2000 or 2500 size reel spooled with 4-8-pound braid and equivalent fluorocarbon leader.
 Effective fishing techniques include trolling hard-bodied lures and casting hard-bodied lures, soft plastics and surface lures along the shallows and banks.
-We would highly recommend when fishing here concentrate your time and effort casting lures towards and suspending baits hard up against the visible structure and depth changes.
+We highly recommend concentrating your time and effort on casting lures towards and suspending baits hard up against visible structure and depth changes when fishing here.
 Many of the largest fish are often caught amongst the reeds and visible timber.
-The trick here is to present a lure or bait and tempt the bigger ones out of the structure they are residing in for a reaction strike.
+The trick is to present a lure or bait and tempt the bigger ones out of their structure for a reaction strike.
+If fishing with bait, then great options include yabbies and tube worms.
+Soft plastics and shallow diving hard body lures also work a treat.

-You can launch your boat from the Inverloch boat ramp with 2 launching lanes and a paved car park at Inverloch which provides nice launching facilities.
+You can launch your boat from the Inverloch boat ramp, which features 2 launching lanes and a paved car park, providing friendly launching facilities.

 At the Tarwin River, you can catch